Randell D. Voas Memorial Scholarship

-The winner of the 2014 Randell D. Voas Memorial Scholarship is Briana Paulsen, daughter of Erik and Kelly Paulsen.
+The winner of the 2014 Randell D. Voas Memorial Scholarship was Briana Paulsen, daughter of Erik and Kelly Paulsen.

 During high school, Briana maintained a high level of academic excellence, with a 3.98 GPA, all while giving back to EPHS and actively participating in sports and other community activities.

 Current & Past Winners